French labeling ordinance discriminating against the well-known trademark is stopped

 - The ruling would mean a restriction of the free movement of goods in the EU internal market.

 - Manufacturers would be forced either to pay a significant malus for the use of the trademark or to create their own packaging lines and merchandise management channels only for the French market - this would result in additional costs, sometimes in the millions of € per company.

 - The justifications put forward by the French Ministry for the Green Dot penalty are not sufficient to justify the considerable expenditure involved and to bring about the intended improvement in the separation behavior of French consumers.

-The court's decision suspends the penalty payment that would otherwise come into force on 1 April 2021.
-The main proceedings that will now follow will probably take 10-18 months.
+The court's decision suspended the penalty payment that would otherwise have come into force on 1 April 2021.
+The ongoing main proceedings will most likely continue well into 2023.
 PRO Europe and Der Grüne Punkt are confident that the convincing arguments from the summary proceedings will be taken into account in the main proceedings.